Concordium/concordium-ledger-app/governance-app/doc/ins_update_validator_score_parameters.md

 # Update validator score parameters

-Used for updating the parameters determining the "score" of a validator which are used when decideng whether a validator should be suspended.
+Used for updating the parameters determining the "score" of a validator which are used when deciding whether a validator should be suspended.

 ## Protocol description